a303990366/Portfolio-Management-Deep-Reinforcement-Learning-Monitor-System/README.md

 Portfolio management is a behavior that continuously allocates funds to different assets, and adjusts the proportion of funds that should be allocated to each asset in a timely manner according to market conditions.
 The topic of our project is a visualization system for portfolio management, which is based on my master's thesis: Explainable Uncertainties-based Deep Reinforcement Learning in Portfolio Management.
 The main purpose is to present the decision-making results of the deep learning model in asset management tasks so that users can monitor the decision made by the model so that users can trust the decision of the model more.
 When an abnormality occurs in the model, users can directly intervene with their knowledge to achieve expected results such as reducing losses.
 Because the system requires domain knowledge when an exception occurs, the system is mainly targeted at funding managers.

 ### 2. How to use the system
+We perform the project in python 3.8 version.
 Install the requirements of the project
 ```
 pip install -r requirements.txt